 Regardless, we’ll see the Product Marketing role become more refined and more consistent over the next 5 years, and it’s a great time to be a Product Marketer!

 Sometimes we see teams treat their Product Marketers as an extension of their SaaS Marketing or Demand Generation teams, so here are some of the key differences.

 Marketing is a broader function responsible for communicating value to prospects.
 This includes content marketing, performance marketing, brand marketing, etc.

 Product Marketing specializes in helping your product get adopted by the market, and of course, helping shape the product.
 Product marketers should be a core component of the product process and should work closely with product and product-growth teams.

 Product Marketing vs. Product Management #

 PMMs can more efficiently do some of the tasks that PMs currently do on the side.
 Firstly PMMs should bring the voice of the customer to the product team, who should then be responsible for translating it into user stories and features.

 Secondly, PMMs should own product adoption.
-While this should be a collaborative effort with PMs (and should include UX improvements — why inputs from Product Marketers into product decisions is so important), Product Marketing should ultimately own the channels for communicating features.
+While this should be a collaborative effort with PMs (and should include UX improvements — why inputs from Product Marketers into product decisions are so important), Product Marketing should ultimately own the channels for communicating features.

 In organizations that have created Product Growth teams, there is often a mix of product, product marketing, and design skills to help create and run experiments inside the product to drive adoption.
 Chameleon helps teams do this, and you can learn more here.

 Product Marketing vs. Sales Enablement #